-Artist Residency at Platte Clove Preserve
+Artist In Residence program at Platte Clove Preserve

-The location has inspired works by 19th century painters Asher B. Durand and Thomas Durand and is a spot on the Hudson River School art trail.
+The location has inspired works by 19th century painters Asher B. Durand and Thomas Durand and is a spot on the Hudson River School Art Trail.

 The rustic cabin is located atop a stunning 60' box canyon waterfall and is surrounded by more than two hundred acres of hiking trails, multi-tiered waterfalls and old growth forest.

 The cabin has a gas heating stove, a kitchen stove, front porch and a sleeping loft.

 "In the summer of 1840 Cole wrote to his friend and famed poet, William Cullen Bryant, imploring him to visit “the delicate morsel.”

 One 19th century tourist, Lucy Lillie, remarked that Platte Clove’s untrammeled wilderness may go another fifty years before succumbing “to the imperious claims of man.”